 Whilst, the rear suspension is a Ford-designed “E-link” multi-link suspension, with four locating links per wheel and an anti-roll bar, suspended on cogged coil springs that sit behind the outer shock absorber to reduce suspension intrusion into the cargo space.

-However, if you’re among those who aren’t in need of a Mazda 3 Suspension option for abusive tracks, you can also equip your vehicle with an Air Suspension, which is yet another good option.
+However, if you’re among those who don’t need a Mazda 3 Suspension option for abusive tracks, you can also equip your vehicle with an Air Suspension, which is yet another good option.

 These kits are most commonly used in street or show vehicles, yet their degree of power is also suitable enough for light track use.
 It’s hard to beat the potential of the Mazda 3’s height adjustability when going on coilovers or air suspensions.
 For most of us, Air suspension is an appealing suspension solution.